laxuanlinh/learndb/tuning techniques.md

 - Usually if a query has result larger than `10%` of overall table size then scanning index and key look up will cost more than just full table scan.
 - The most ideal situation is result size is only about `1-2%`

-### Order by
-- `Order by` is a `costly` operation
-- If the index that being has already sorted the `Order by` column then the system doesn't have to sort again
-- If `Order by` descending, the system simply can just reverse the scan and doesn't cost any more than `Order by` ascending

 ### Leading column
 - When we create indexes, the first column is the most important column, also called leading column
 - This will dictate how the system decide to scan the index or table.